-- a. retained by Council (listed above); - b. delegated to the Pro-Chancellor (listed in 2.2.3 above); and - c. concerning academic quality and standards delegated to Senate The Vice-Chancellor in turn may delegate authority to other staff while retaining responsibility for the decisions taken under that authority.
+- a. retained by Council (listed above); - b. delegated to the Pro-Chancellor (listed in 2.2.3 above); and - c. concerning academic quality and standards delegated to the Senate.

+The Vice-Chancellor in turn may delegate authority to other staff while retaining responsibility for the decisions taken under that authority.
-2.2.7 Monitoring, reporting and revoking powers delegated by Council a.
-Monitoring and Reporting b.
-Delegations Revoked

-Delegates must give regular reports to Council on major decisions and actions taken under the provisions of this Ordinance.

-Council may revoke its delegation on any occasion and for any period.
+- 2.2.7 Monitoring, reporting, and revoking powers delegated by Council - Monitoring and reporting Delegates must give regular reports to Council on major decisions and actions taken under the provisions of this Ordinance. - b.
+Delegations Revoked Council may revoke its delegation on any occasion and for any period.